SMerrony/aghast/docs/PiMqttGpio.md

   ForwardMQTT    = true   # Create an AGHAST-sourced MQTT message for each value
 ```

-The corresponding example Pi-MQTT-GPIO YAML configuration for a remote Pi is...
+For information, the corresponding example Pi-MQTT-GPIO YAML configuration for a remote Pi is...
 ```
 mqtt:
   host: mediaserver01